19th Century Prisons: FAQs

 You may see the same archival document appearing more than once in the Prison Records list.
 This is because some documents refer to multiple institutions, and therefore are attached to several prisons in the database.
 If you do see a document appearing more than once, check the ‘Prison’ column to see if it has been attached to several different institutions.
 If the name of the prison is the same, or if you think we have made a mistake, please do get in touch so we can put it right.

 Some archival material can also be said to belong to several of the categories used to describe records.
 To avoid unnecessarily long lists in the display of prison information, all records have been assigned to just one category.
 This means that no archival document should appear twice in the entry for a specific prison.
 However, please be aware of the potential overlap between categories when using the Prison Records browse function.

 How can I access the surviving archives of an institution?

 To access the surviving archives of an institution listed in the database you will need to make contact with the repository which holds the material.
 Every piece, file and collection listed in the database has information linked to it to help you find it, including the name of the repository (or Archive) where it is located, and the Catalogue Reference (or Ref) number (also known as a shelfmark) which has been allocated to it by the repositories.
-Web links to every repository listed in Prison History is provided in the User Guide.
+Web links to every repository listed in the 19th Century Prisons database is provided in the User Guide.
 By using these links, you will be able to find contact information.
 We recommend that you take a note of the Catalogue Ref number, the Collection, the covering Dates and the Description of the particular document you are interested in.
 You will need to give this information to the archivists so they can help you to locate the document.